WVURAIL/dspira/tools/README.md

 ## I/Q notebook export

 The published I/Q notebook is a static export.
-Its Bootstrap stylesheet and 13 unchanged plot images live in `iq/`.
+Its Bootstrap stylesheet and 13 unchanged plot images live in `images/iq/`, with their stylesheet at `css/iq-notebook.css`.
 The HTML keeps its text, code samples, plot descriptions, MathJax, and accessibility overrides.
 The unused Jupyter widget scripts are omitted.